 Most of the BBC's services in the UK are funded from income from the licence fee:

-- 10 national television channels (BBC One, BBC Two, BBC Three, BBC Four, CBBC, CBeebies, BBC News, BBC Parliament, BBC Alba, BBC HD)
+- Nine national television channels (BBC One, BBC Two, BBC Four, CBBC, CBeebies, BBC News, BBC Parliament, BBC Alba)

 - BBC Red Button interactive TV

-- National TV and radio services for Scotland, Wales and Northern Ireland, and over 40 local radio stations for England
+- National TV and radio services for Scotland, Wales and Northern Ireland, and more than 40 local radio stations for England

 - BBC Online